 Medicanes are Mediterranean cyclones whose characteristics resemble those of tropical cyclones.
 They are often associated with hurricane-force winds and heavy precipitation.
 With a frequency of 1-2 per year, it is a challenge to determine whether their frequency should increase or decrease in a warmer world.
 Their intensity is however projected to increase due to the warming projections for the Mediterranean sea, the main source of energy for medicanes.

-Located in Sorbonne University, Paris France, the XAIDA’s First General Assembly will take place from 12 to 14 October 2022, in an hybride format.
+Located in Sorbonne University, Paris France, the XAIDA’s First General Assembly took place from 12 to 14 October 2022, in a hybride format.